-SECTION C-EXPORTED GOODS& LIKE GOODS
+SECTION C - EXPORTED GOODS & LIKE GOODS

-C-1 Fully describe all of the goods you have exported to Australia during the importation period.
+C-1 Fully describe all of the goods you have exported to Australia during the investigation period.
 Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the exported goods.

 The goods exported to Australia during the investigation period are of specifications per the table below.

+[Description: Goods exported to Australia]

 C-2 List each model/type of the good exported to Australia (these models should cover all models listed in spreadsheet "Australian Sales" - See section B of this questionnaire).

 Please see attachment B-4.

-C-3 If you sell like goods (see explanation in glossary) on the domestic market, for each model/type that your company has exported to Australia during the importation period, list the most comparable model(s) sold domestically and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods) are not identical to the goods exported to Australia.
+C-3 If you sell like goods (see explanation in glossary) on the domestic market, for each model/type that your company has exported to Australia during the investigation period, list the most comparable model(s) sold domestically and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods) are not identical to the goods exported to Australia.

 Please refer to attachment C-3 - Like goods.

 C-4 Please provide any technical and illustrative material that may be helpful in identifying or classifying the goods that your company sells on the domestic market.

-Product catalogues were provided to the Anti-Dumping Commission as enclosures to the exporter questionnaire in the original investigation.
+Please refer to the enclosed catalogues.